MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/hdinsight.md

 ## Overview

 The HDInsight Python SDK provides classes and methods that allow you to manage your HDInsight clusters.
-It includes operations to create, delete, update, list, scale, execute script actions, monitor, get properties of HDInsight clusters, and more.
+It includes operations to create, delete, update, list, resize, execute script actions, monitor, get properties of HDInsight clusters, and more.

 ## Prerequisites